zachaysan/symmetric-encryption/configuration.md

 one of the production servers.
 The generated key files must then be copied to all the production web servers.

+#### Notes

-Note: Do not run this step more than once, otherwise new keys will be generated and any encrypted data will no longer be accessible.
+* Do not run this step more than once, otherwise new keys will be generated and any encrypted data will no longer be accessible.

-Note: Do not run this step on more than one server in each environment otherwise each server will be encrypting with it's own key and the servers will not be able to decrypt data encrypted on another server.
+* Do not run this step on more than one server in each environment otherwise each server will be encrypting with it's own key and the servers will not be able to decrypt data encrypted on another server.
 Just copy the generated files to each server

 The symmetric encryption key consists of the key itself and an optional initialization vector.